A Divisão

 The second season was released on September 10, 2020.
+The third season was released on September 29, 2023.

 Plot

 Set in the late 90s, the story accompanies the outbreak of kidnapping that shook the society of Rio de Janeiro and invaded the pages of newspapers in that decade.
 It then emerges a task force of the police from the Rio anti-kidnapping division, in order to combat the war between criminal factions.